 Ladies, let me get to the point.
 I want to talk today about how to look after your internal and external genitalia.
-It concerns me that too many girls and women have either never been taught, have forgotten or have become confused by flashy marketing designed to sell you feminine hygiene products (that might be doing you more harm than good).
+It concerns me that too many girls and women do not understand how to do this.
+Either they have never been taught, have forgotten or have become confused by flashy marketing designed to sell feminine hygiene products (that might be doing more harm than good).

 You may be familiar with the gut microbiome but did you know your vagina has its own vaginal microbiome?
 Think of it as a beautiful garden.
 It needs the right environment for plants to flourish otherwise you end up with weeds.

 The premenopausal vaginal microbiome has a dominance of lactobacilli species including L acidophilus, L gasseri, L fermentum and others.
 These microbes are large producers of lactic acid meaning a healthy vagina is an acidic environment with an optimal pH of 4-4.5.
 Besides producing lactic acid these bugs also produce hydrogen peroxide which is vital to a healthy vagina by helping to prevent pathogen infections and keeping other microbes in balance.

 There are a lot of other species in there as well but it’s the lactobacilli that are most important for good vaginal health.
 It’s when these are overrun by other bacteria or yeast that problems may arise.